Can't Say

-"Can't Say" (stylized in all caps) is a song by American rapper Travis Scott from his third studio album Astroworld (2018).
-It features additional vocals from American rapper Don Toliver, and was produced by WondaGurl and London Cyr.
-The track samples "25 Lighters" by DJ DMD featuring Fat Pat and Lil' Keke.
-In the song, Scott and Toliver sing about taking drugs and seducing women.
+"Can't Say" (stylized in all caps) is a song by American rapper and singer Travis Scott from his third studio album Astroworld (2018).
+The song features fellow American rapper and singer Don Toliver, and is the song that broke him into the mainstream.
+The song was written alongside producers WondaGurl, Mike Dean, & London Cyr, and samples "25 Lighters" by DJ DMD featuring Fat Pat and Lil' Keke.
+In the song, the artists sing about taking drugs and seducing women.

 Critical reception

 Kiana Fitzgerald gave the song a positive review in a Complex article, praising the switching of beats as well as the sample.
 She wrote, "Alongside Scott's Auto-Tune'd crooning and Fat Pat's deepened voice, Toliver's vocals stand out, thin and vibrant, like an oboe letting loose in a solo."

 Music video

 The music video was released on February 5, 2019.
 Directed by Nathalie Canguilhem and produced by Yves Saint Laurent, it features a purple hue and CGI.
 In the video, Travis Scott leads a group of dirt bike riders, all dressed in Saint Laurent suits and pulling stunts on a futuristic highway.
 Scott stands on a moving motorcycle while the cyclists behind him "pop wheelies".
 In one scene, a nude woman is crucified on a neon-lit cross with speakers.
 At another point in the video, a herd of horses run through an empty tunnel while clones of Travis Scott ride in glowing go-karts.